Get all the latest data for Toluca

 How do I confirm there are no liens in Toluca right now?

-The standard way to confirm there are no liens or encumbrances on a property in Toluca is to request a certificate of existence or non-existence of liens (certificado de existencia o inexistencia de gravamenes) from the Estado de Mexico registry system through IFREM.
+The standard way to confirm there are no liens in Toluca is to request a lien certificate from IFREM through the notary or registry process.

 How do I check zoning and permitted use in Toluca right now?